harsh6292/machine-learning-nd/projects/capstone/final_project/project_report.md

 3. The image features extracted above for both training and testing were used as input to OneVsRestClassifier().
 4. The OneVsRestClassifier() used SVM as base classifier with `rbf` kernel to classify training images and predict on testing images.

-The choice of using CaffeNet reference model assures that any changes in input images will provide a similar fingerprint of image features if image input dataset was changed.

 The choice of OneVsRestClassifier() seems appropriate for this multi-label classifying problem as this algorithm will try to fit a classifier for each class of labels in order to predict the correct labels for testing set.

+I used sklearn's `learning_curve` function to plot the training and validation set scores (validation set consisted of 25% of original dataset) average over 3-5 cycles.

+The learning curve for Linear SVM classifier is shown below:

+![alt text][image22]

+Surprisingly, the linear SVM performs too badly on the validation scores since this score never reaches beyond 0.2 even after learning over many samples of data.

+The learning curve for an SVM classifier using 'rbf' kernel is shown below:

+![alt text][image23]

+The above image captures a real world scenario where both training score and validation score have very less values in the beginning as the classifier is still learning to predict correctly.
+At the end both training and validation score flattens out which indicates that classifier has learnt successfully.

-This model choice is confirmed by the fact that it was able to achieve a high F-1 score of 0.79 on 237,152 testing images alone using rbf kernel with SVM classifier as the base classifier.
+The SVM classifier with rbf kernel model is thus a good choice for this problem and is confirmed by the fact that it was able to achieve a high F-1 score of 0.79 on 237,152 testing images alone.

 Also, the model achieved a high F-1 score of 0.829 on validation dataset (25% of training dataset was reserved to be used as validation data).